denodenodeno/denodenodeno.github.io/blog/_posts/2015-09-29-using-reveal-js-with-github-pages.md

 </pre>

 ##Load the page
-Our presentation will be available at *https://username.github.io/projectname*
+Uploaded presentation will be available at *https://username.github.io/projectname*

 ##Edit your presentation